famanoder/vue-mp-polyfill/README.md

-> make some useful vue syntax the same with miniprogram.
+> make some useful vue syntax adapt to miniprogram.